docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **empty** => mail.example.com
 - => Specify the dns-name/ip-address where the ldap-server is listening, or an URI like `ldaps://mail.example.com`
-- NOTE: If you going to use the mailserver in combination with docker-compose you can set the service name here
+- NOTE: If you going to use `docker-mailserver` in combination with `docker-compose.yml` you can set the service name here

 ##### LDAP_SEARCH_BASE